KatharinaBuelow/snow-research/README.md

 This git repository holds the GERICS contribution

 ## 1.)
-Indice calculation have been calculated on mistral
+Indice calculation have been calculated on mistral (dkrz)

- - cdo has been used
+ - cdo has been used to calculate indices for snw and snowdays (annual, seasonal, NDJFMA, monthly means)
- - Calculats indices for snw and snowdays: Annual, seasonal, NDJFMA, monthly Means
+ - a snow day is defined as 3 cm of snow.
+We used snw (snow water equivalent), which most RCMs provided.
- - Snow day is greater than : snw =  9.36 [kg/m²] ; snd 0.03 [m] (snw = 0.03 m *0.312 kg/m3)
+ - snowday: snw >= 9.36 [kg/m²]; snd >=0.03 [m] (snw = 0.03 m *0.312 kg/m3)

-    Calculated Number of Snowdays: This is a day with 3 cm of snow.
-If you do not have snw for the RCM you can use snd and coverted it to snw by mulipying it with the desity of 312 kg/m³
+ - If snw for the RCM was not provided, we used snd and coverted it to snw by mulipying it with the desity of 0.312 kg/m³

 ## 2.)
 Snow research